 “As it is, it is no longer I myself who do it, but it is sin living in me.”
 (Romans 7:17)

-What does it look like when we rest and not fight?
-When we don’t give sin an outlet through Mosaic commandment following, or self-made commandment following?
+What does it look like when we rest and don’t fight?
+When we refuse to give sin an outlet through Mosaic commandment following or self-made commandment following?

 “Love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control” (see Galatians 5:22-23)

 None of these characteristics can be legislated!
-They are natural expressions of those who belong to Christ and are new!
+They are natural expressions of those who belong to Christ!

 “Those who belong to Christ Jesus have crucified the flesh with its passions and desires.
 Since we live by the Spirit, let us keep in step with the Spirit.”
 (Galatians 5:24-25)